eloyesp/test-runners/README.md

 Docker images to run tests on Ruby on Rails.

-It use ruby 2.6, node and yarn.
+It use a debian-buster base with ruby 2.6, node 10.x and yarn.

+Also includes mysql-client package.